Knowing what’s in your open source software, whether you’re a consumer or producer, can help you manage security risks in your supply chain.

 Modern open source software (OSS) is a movement that started in the eighties as a reaction to commercial software becoming more closed and protected.
 It allowed academics, researchers, and hobbyists to access source code that they could reuse, modify, and distribute openly.
 While the adoption of OSS in the corporate world was initially slow, it grew tremendously over the last two decades, and today almost all corporate software projects include some open source software.

-The 2021 “Open Source Security and Risk Analysis” (OSSRA) report, produced by Synopsys, has aggregated open source software usage in audited codebases for many years.
-The latest iteration of the annual report found a 259% increase of open source libraries in commercial codebases over the last five years, and 98% of codebases audited in 2020 depended on at least one OSS library.
+The 2023 “Open Source Security and Risk Analysis” (OSSRA) report, produced by Synopsys, has aggregated open source software usage in audited codebases for many years.
+The latest iteration of the annual report found 96% of the over 1,703 codebases audited in 2022 contained open source.

 This source code sharing principle is enforced through one or more licenses applied to each library.
 There are many different licenses, and their terms can range from the very permissive to the extremely restrictive.
 In some cases, a corporate project needs only to disclose which libraries it uses and who holds their copyrights.
 With other licenses, a corporate project is required to distribute its own source code under the same license, and this can be true even when the project code is used only to deliver a service.
 That, of course, can conflict with the way a company wants to protect its ability to exploit the commercial value of its software.